Updated: Aug 11

 Vitamins and minerals can usually be found in a variety of food sources as well as in supplement form.
 Some can even be made by your body.
 Vitamins and minerals perform specific functions for the body and are a vital part of a balanced diet.

 It is important to try to get the majority of your vitamins and minerals from food sources.
-There are, however, a few vitamins that based on anecdotal evidence, seem to cause an increase in IC symptoms.
+There are, however, a few vitamins that based on anecdotal evidence, seem to cause an increase in Interstitial Cystitis (IC) symptoms.
 The most popular offenders include vitamin B6 and vitamin C.

 When something causes us pain, we tend to avoid it.
 What this means is a lot of people suffering from IC may be suffering from nutrient deficiencies and not know it.